dantb/chess-with-tdd/README.md

 # ChessWithTDD
 As a learning exercise I've decided to create a chess game and engine from scratch.
-All of the components use Microsoft technologies.
+All of the components use Microsoft technologies; the code is written in C# and the board UI uses WPF.
 The components are:

 ChessWithTDD - The board representation or back-end for the game.
 I'm writing this using test-driven development with Rhino.Mocks and NUnit.
 This contains all the rules of chess - including move validation, and check/mate evaluation.
 Every line of code should be covered by a unit test in this library.